IsarMathLib

 A ring with addition forms a monoid, hence all propositions proven in the monoid1 locale (defined in the Monoid_ZF_1 theory) can be used in the ring3 locale, applied to the additive operation.

-sublocale ring3 < add_monoid: monoid1
+sublocale ring0 < add_monoid: monoid1

 using ringAssum unfolding IsAring_def, IsAgroup_def, monoid1_def, monoid0_def

 A ring with multiplication forms a monoid, hence all propositions proven in the monoid1 locale (defined in the Monoid_ZF_1 theory) can be used in the ring3 locale, applied to the multiplicative operation.
+(For some reason the sublocale below is not seen by Isabelle when we try to use it).

 sublocale ring3 < mul_monoid: monoid1